Tuesday, March 3, 2015

 The little girls thought to themselves that the Lord would have said, "I have bread to spare."

-The older little girl lost her red and white cap, with a tassel attached on the back, one day on the way to school.
+The older little girl lost her red and white cap, with a tassel attached to the back, one day on the way to school.

 The little girl searched high and low for the cap but could not find it anywhere.

-The little girl was determined to find that special cap her grandmother gave her, for she felt it would make her grandmother very sad.
+The little girl was determined to find the special cap her grandmother had given her, for she felt it would make her grandmother very sad.

-The little girl continued searching for that special cap and one day while she walking home from school, the little girl spied a cap just like the one she had lost, it was hanging on the front porch of a white framed wooden house not far from the school.
+The little girl continued searching for that special cap.
+One day, while walking home from school, she spied a cap just like the one she had lost, hanging on the front porch of a white, wooden, frame house not far from the school.

-The grouchy old woman snatched up the cap and took the cap inside, never to be seen again by the little girl.
+The grouchy old woman snatched up the cap and took it inside, never to be seen again by the little girl.

-Sadly the two little girls walked home and told the grandmother that she had lost her cap but to her surprise, the grandmother was not angry.
+Sadly, the two little girls walked home and told their grandmother that she had lost her cap, but to their surprise, the grandmother was not angry.

 Two littles girls adventure across town

-One summer morning two little girls were playing outside on the lush green grass that was covered with clover while bees buzzed all around and they said to one another let us go to town.
+One summer morning, two little girls were playing outside on the lush green grass covered with clover, while bees buzzed all around, and they said to one another, "Let us go to town."

-So, the two little girls, (ages six and seven)washed their faces, combed their long curly red and yellow hair, pulling their hair back into a ponytail, dressing in their new red and white short sets and putting their shoes on their feet because the streets would be too hot for bare feet.
+So, the two little girls (ages six and seven)washed their faces, combed their long curly red and yellow hair, pulled their hair back into a ponytail, dressed in their new red and white short sets, and put their shoes on their feet because the streets would be too hot for bare feet.

-Shop Pike ran into north Montgomery Avenue, which leads into downtown Sheffield.
-Before the girls could enter downtown, they had to cross the Southern railroad tracks that ran east and west of West Montgomery Avenue.
+Shop Pike ran into North Montgomery Avenue, which leads into downtown Sheffield.
+Before the girls could enter downtown, they had to cross the Southern railroad tracks running east-west along West Montgomery Avenue.

-The girls looked both ways before they crossed the train tracks because the train tracks became very busy when trains carrying freight cars came barreling down the tracks.
+The girls looked both ways before crossing the train tracks because they became swamped when freight trains carrying freight cars came barreling down.

-Sometimes there would be trains coming from both east and west at the same time.
+Sometimes trains would come from both the east and the west at the same time.

 "Little Red Caboose, Little Red Caboose, behind the train, the train.